ranguba/rroonga/doc/text/install.md

 libraries.

 Rroonga is depends on Groonga.
 So you need to install both Groonga and Rroonga.
-You can’t install Groonga by RubyGems because it isn’t Ruby library.
-But don’t worry.
+You can't install Groonga by RubyGems because it isn't Ruby library.
+But don't worry.
 Rroonga provides the following options for easy to install:

 * Rroonga downloads, builds and installs Groonga automatically.
-You don’t need to do them explicitly.
+You don't need to do them explicitly.
 * Rroonga uses Groonga installed by your packaging system.

 The following sections describe the above in detail.

 ## Install with auto Groonga build

 Rroonga searches Groonga on install.
-If Rroonga can’t find Groonga, Rroonga downloads, builds and installs Groonga automatically.
+If Rroonga can't find Groonga, Rroonga downloads, builds and installs Groonga automatically.

 Type the following command to install Rroonga and Groonga.
-You don’t need to install Groonga explicitly:
+You don't need to install Groonga explicitly:

     % gem install rroonga